Yonatan Tussa

 Research Interests: Multimodal perception, eye tracking & pupil dynamics, speech, computer vision, wearable sensing, artificial intelligence

-Applications: Robotics, AR/VR, neuroscience, health, human-computer interaction
+Applications: Robotics, AR/VR, health, human-computer interaction

 B.S. in Computer Science, Math Minor